Latest Updates

 Here are the results of my tests.

 However, the similarities end there.
-Despite the uptick in power, the V11 will run longer than the V10 if you look at tests.
+Despite the power increase, the V11 will run longer than the V10 in tests.

 Using the soft roller tool in the lowest power mode, the V11 will run for 81 minutes.
 For the V10, the number is 61 minutes using the crevice tool in the lowest setting.